Effects of surface tension reduction on wind-wave growth and air-water scalar transfer: Conclusions

 \section{Conclusions}

-Effects of uniform surface tension reduction on the wind-wave growth and the scalar transfer across the air--water interface have been investigated using direct numerical simulation (DNS) of a wind-driven air--water two-phase turbulent flow.
-The incompressible Navier-Stokes equations for both air and water sides have been solved simultaneously using an arbitrary Lagrangian--Eulerian (ALE) method with boundary-fitted moving grids.
-The periodic boundary condition was applied in the lateral directions, and the slip condition is applied to the top and bottom boundaries.
-Initially, the lower water side was static and the free surface was flat, while a wall-bounded turbulent air flow developed for a flat and rigid surface was imposed in the upper air side.
+Effects of uniform surface tension reduction on the wind-wave growth and the scalar transfer across the air--water interface have been investigated \MatsudaC{ for finite-amplitude and non-breaking gravity--capillary waves } using direct numerical simulation (DNS) of a wind-driven air--water two-phase turbulent flow.
+The incompressible Navier-Stokes equations for both air and water sides have been solved simultaneously using an arbitrary Lagrangian--Eulerian (ALE) method with boundary-fitted moving grids. \MatsudaC{Finite difference schemes were adopted for the computation of spatial derivatives.} The periodic boundary condition was applied in the lateral directions, and the slip condition is applied to the top and bottom boundaries.
+Initially, the lower water side was static and the free surface was flat, while a wall-bounded turbulent air flow developed for a flat and rigid surface was imposed in the upper air side. \MatsudaC{The wind speed was comparatively low (approximately 5 m/s) so that no intensive wave breaking occurs.} \MatsudaC{The DNS was performed for the time integration period of 7 seconds to examine growth of gravity--capillary waves with the wavelength of less than about 0.07 m}

 Growth of wind waves was simulated for two values of the surface tension: the value for water and half of that.
-The results show that the significant waves for the smaller surface tension grow faster, and their wave height becomes higher than that for the larger surface tension.
-The effect of surface tension reduction on the wave height has also been confirmed by the wave-height measurements in a small wind-wave tank (Appendix~\ref{appA}).
+The results show that the significant waves for the smaller surface tension grow faster, and their wave height becomes higher than that for the larger surface tension. \MatsudaC{ Although wind waves were not well captured during the first 1 second in the present DNS results owing to the initial impact of imposing the wall-bounded turbulent air flow on the air--water interface, the initial wave development is not critical for faster wave growth for the case of smaller surface tension. } \MatsudaC{ This is supported by the result that the wave growth speed is increased when the surface tension is suddenly reduced from the wind waves at $t = 4.0$ s developed with the large surface tension. } The effect of surface tension reduction on the wave height has also been confirmed by the wave-height measurements in a small wind-wave tank (Appendix~\ref{appA}).